 The legal basis for Sweden's national system for policies and measures and projections is the same as for the annual greenhouse gas inventory and is provided by the Ordinance on Climate Reporting (SFS 2014:1434).
-See more information on the Ordinance under section 1.3.1.
-The Ordinance includes all reporting according to EU/No 2018/1999 of the European Parliament and the Council on Governance of the Energy Union and Climate action.
+See more information on the Ordinance under section 1.2.1.1.
+The Ordinance includes all reporting according to EU/No 525/2013/EC on a mechanism for monitoring and reporting greenhouse gas.